How to add GPU passthrough support to QubesOS

 Kernel modules: nouveau

-?
+See nouveau?
 Here, dom0 touches our videocard, but doesn’t actually use it. dom0 uses only the processor, which has loaded kernel drivers here.
 It means it’s safe to hide our NVIDIA videocard.
-But do NOT try to hide Intel processor here, as it is currently used.
+Do not try to hide the processor, as it is currently used.

 From here the guide assumes you use Nvidia, but if you use AMD Radeon you can just repeat the steps but use different drivers.